bitjerry/Headers/README.md

     - Check if auto-formatting and maintaining indentation are enabled in the plugin options.
 If formatting fails, ensure that the corresponding language support plugin is installed in IDEA.
 4. Is the script execution slow?
     - After each script modification, the initial execution might be slower, but subsequent executions will be faster due to the compilation cache.
-5. Method not found, undefined, or syntax errors?
-    - The scripts support some ES6 features.
-Please refer to [nashorn JavaScript support for ES6](https://developer.oracle.com/zh/learn/technical-articles/nashorn-javascript-part1).
-6. Why JavaScript and nashorn?
-    - JavaScript was chosen for code generation scripts due to its flexibility compared to template languages.
-For most users dealing with browser-requested data, JavaScript is more user-friendly.
-      Nashorn, while somewhat dated and criticized, is lightweight and sufficient for code generation.
-If you have better suggestions, feel free to raise an issue.

 ### License